arnedesmedt/vue-ads-table-tree/README.md

 - `total-filtered-rows-change`: This event will be triggered if due to filtering the total amount of rows changes.
 It contains one parameter:
     - `total`: *(type: Number)* The total number of filtered rows.
-- `sort`: This event will be triggered if a column is sorted.
-It also contains one parameter:
-    - `sortColummns`: *(type: array)* A list of all the columns who are sorting order by sorting order.
-- `toggle-children`: This event is triggered if the children of a row expand or collapse.
-It contains one parameter:
-    - `row`: *(type: Object)* This is the parent row object.

 ### <a name="basic_table_slots"></a>Slots